chem.cr v0.6.0

 Crystal CI Version License

-A modern library written in Crystal primarily designed for manipulating molecular files created by computational chemistry programs.
+A modern library written in Crystal for manipulating molecular files used in computational chemistry and biology.
 It aims to be both fast and easy to use.

 Features